 Any action items on reference software HM/VTM?
 Not at this time.

-Additional colour type identifiers for AVC and HEVC (Draft 1 in JVET-Z1008 was not updated in last meeting) – could be included in new edition of H.265 (23008-2 DIS needs ballot comment on this), no action for AVC at this moment.
-It was suggested considering new editions of H.264 and 14496-10 in the near future.
+Additional colour type identifiers for AVC and HEVC (Draft 1 in JVET-Z1008 was not updated in last meeting) – could be included in new edition of H.265 (23008-2 DIS needs ballot comment on this), no action was to be taken for AVC at this moment.
+It was suggested considering new editions of H.264 and ISO/IEC 14496-10 in the near future.

 Guide to IT systems used in JVET (email reflectors, guide to MPEG and JVET web sites, calendar, ITU-T ftp, ftp for test materials, software git, conformance repositories, ticket reporting system, etc. This will be developed by J. Ohm (general), K. Sühring (software), I. Moccagatta (conformance), M. Wien (test materials).